phocks/devblog/content/2023-11-21-wifi-and-bluetooth-can-coexist.md

 I wonder who decided it might be a good idea to put Bluetooth and WiFi on the same 2.4 gigahertz spectrum?

 It was relatively easy to enable Bluetooth and connect my wireless headphones in Arch Linux.
 I noticed however that afterwards my internet connection would inexplicably slow to a crawl whenever I connected.
 Disconnect, and it would be fine again.
-Connect, and again, virtually nothing, especially if sound was playing through the headset.
+Connect, and again, virtually nothing — especially if sound was playing through the headset.

 The easy solution was to connect on the 5 Ghz band.
 Done.
 It worked.
 No interference.
 And that could have been that.
 But it was still bugging me.
 I still wanted to know why.
 I still wanted to fix it.